,

 Sound character

 Both are voiced for speech with a warm, controlled low end and a clear, present midrange that sits well in a podcast or voiceover.
 The PodMic has a slightly fuller, broadcast-radio character with a noticeable proximity effect up close.
 The MV7 sounds a touch more neutral and detailed, and its onboard processing can add EQ presets, compression and de-essing without any plugins.
-Neither is a high-SPL screamer — these are spoken-word and singer-songwriter mics first.
+Neither is a high-SPL screamer — these are spoken-word and singer-songwriter mics first, and they sit comfortably alongside the other picks in our roundup of the best dynamic microphones.

 Gain and ease of use